What are Dental Implants?

 Who Typically Gets Dental Implants?

 Those likely to benefit from dental implants include people who have been experiencing problems with conventional dentures or simply people who have lost a tooth or teeth.
 They make life easier for those that have been finding it difficult to chew and enjoy meals and can slow down the process of tissue and bone loss in the jaw.
 What’s more is that implants can even provide a more youthful appearance due to the way that they will give your facial structure a lift.
 Furthermore, they will help you to speak more clearly.

 However, for this implant procedure to work, there must be enough bone in the jaw.
 The bone has to be strong enough to hold and support the implant.
 If there is not enough bone, it may need to be added with a procedure called bone grafting.
 In addition, natural teeth and supporting tissues near where the implant will be placed must be in good health.

 Traditional approaches to restoring a full arch of teeth usually involved six or more dental implants and as many as 18 months of treatment.
 This approach typically requires a patient would often be without any teeth or with ill-fitting temporary dentures for more than a year.

-This is not true with Dr. Patel.
+This is not true with Dr. Patel and our team.
 There are new and better techniques.
 You may have seen or investigated a few of the these new techniques which are promoted under such brand names as: “All-on-Four®”, Clear Choice®, “Teeth In A Day“, “Teeth in an Hour“, “Dental Implants in One Day“, “Teeth In One Day“, “Teeth In One Visit“, and many other one-day implant treatment offerings of a full arch of replacement teeth.